keremeyuboglu/Howzit/README.md

 I have pushed dirty code, so it may take a while to build and run on Android Studio.
 The repo contains a built apk @app\build\outputs\apk\debug folder.

 I don't recommend anyone doing anything using Wi-fi direct, it's unstable at its core and the provided library doesn't help resolving those issues.
+Also, the MVP is a rushed product with minimal time table left to produce, so there's no best practices in the code such as DI libraries and architectural patterns like MVVM(should have done it).

 ### Some screenshots: